Online Master's in School Counseling (Graduate Degree Program)

 |CNS 609||School Counseling Internship II and Supervision (Field Experience)|

 *Prerequisites for all field experience courses.

-To review course descriptions, please refer to the graduate catalog.
+To review the school counseling graduate program course descriptions, please refer to the graduate catalog (PDF).